JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

       ```

-Once all parameters are defined, run the notebook.
+Once all parameters are defined, run the prepartaion script with `python prepare_yieldstudy.py /path/to/basedirectory/setup_config.yaml`.
 It will:

-- Create your `year/timepoint/region` directory tree under `OUTPUT_DIR`.
+- Create your `year/timepoint/region` scaffolded directory tree under `OUTPUT_DIR`.
 - Generate a final `run_config.yaml` that merges your Snakemake settings with the selected regions.

-**Note**: Sometimes, you might want to add some custom conditionals or processing, that is why we have provided this code in a jupyter notebook.
-In that case make sure to read the [input documentation](inputs.md), to understand the required structure.

 ## 4. Adding Reported Validation Data